top of page

 ART-2

 Some Aria Pro II guitars built in the 1980s came with a tremolo listed in their catalogs as an "ART-2" which is identical in every way to the Fernandes "Body Crasher" and Yamaha "RMX" tremolo.
-It was available on the left handed Aria II Pro Mega Metal Stage III built by Matsumoku and the 1988 left-handed Aria Pro II XR Series built by Samick.
+The Aria Pro II version is stamped "Aria Pro II ART-2" on the base plate.

 ACT-3

 The Aria Pro II unit was stamped "ACT/3" on the base only.
 Initially, there was no licensing statement anywhere on it.
-The Washburn version had "Washburn 600T" on the upper part of the base and "Mfg.
+The Washburn version had "Washburn 600-T" on the upper part of the base and "Mfg.
 Under Floyd Rose Pats." in very small lettering at the opposite end of the base under the tremolo arm hole.
 Eventually, the Aria Pro II version gained this too.

-This tremolo was highly regarded by players of the time and came standard on the 1984-1985 Aria Pro II RS Esprit Yngwie Malmsteen Signature model (sadly not made left-handed.)
-Malmsteen was a huge promoter of it.
 It was used on the 1985 left-handed Aria Pro II RS Esprit. and the left-handed Aria Pro II XR Series.
 Here is an example of a 1987-1988 left-handed Washburn E29 that came with the 600-T equivalent.

 Bendmaster Deluxe

-Matsumoku also built its Westone guitars with a string-through Floyd Rose-style tremolo called the "Bendmaster Deluxe."
+Matsumoku also built its inhouse Westone guitars with a string-through Floyd Rose-style tremolo called the "Bendmaster Deluxe."
 From the Westone catalogs, it appears it was new for 1986.
-It was used on the 1986 left-handed Westone Spectrum DX.
 This tremolo was unusual in that it had roller-style, yet fixed, saddles and had very long tuning springs, which made the tail very long but low too.
 It was stamped "Bendmaster Deluxe" on the base plate and without apparent acknowledgment of the Floyd Rose patents elsewhere.
-In the January 1987 Westone catalogs, it lists the Pantera Standard and Deluxe Series, the Spectrum II and III Series, the Corsair DLX Series, and the new-for-1987 Genesis I and II Series as having the Bendmaster Deluxe.
-Of those, I do not know if any were made left-handed.
+It was used on the 1986 left-handed Westone Spectrum DX.

 By the late 1980s, Singer was on the verge of bankruptcy.
 This caused major problems for Matsumoku, and the company was unable to buy itself out from under Singer and closed its doors in 1987.